 Washburn University employees who enroll at Washburn may request a waiver from payment of the University Fee and Student Activity Fee by completing the Fee Waiver form and presenting the completed form to the University Controller two weeks prior to the scheduled date and time of enrollment.
 The Controller will ascertain whether the applicant is eligible for the Fee Waiver and, if the applicant is eligible, will inform appropriate personnel involved in the enrollment process.
 The Controller will inform the employee of the procedures to follow in the enrollment process so that the fees are waived.

 The Treasurer is authorized to waive the residence requirement for the spouse and minor children, if living with family, for new faculty members on the full-time faculty or staff for tuition purposes and who are on an annual contract.

 C. Educational Assistance Program

 The University will permit eligible employees to officially enroll in University courses (not including Law School courses) for credit or for audit without having to pay applicable tuition and fees.
-See the Business and Financial Affairs Handbook for details.
+See the Washburn University Policies, Regulations, and Procedures Manual for details.